jorgenb/elasticshield/readme.md

 [JWT token](https://tools.ietf.org/html/rfc7519) that will allow or deny access to a specific Elasticsearch API endpoint.

+Features:

+- Simplified authentication process using long lived Personal Access Tokens.
+- Rate limiting on authentication attempts.
+- Client authenticates once and then get’s a JWT token that expires after a set time.
-A user can have one or more Elasticsearch indices protected by one Personal Access Token.
+- A user can have one or more indices protected by a token.
+- Elastic shield JSON Api for managing indices and tokens.
+- Self service web fronted for managing indices and tokens.

 In addition to this application you will need to install and configure a HTTP server that can handle the authorization part of protecting your Elasticsearch indices.
 This server must be capable of supporting